ebryn/EasyIndexedDB/README.md

 ## Basic Usage

-For asynchronous commands, if you do not need to handle the results of a command, the simply call the command.
+For asynchronous commands, if you do not need to handle the results of a command, then simply call the command.
 If you need to handle the results as soon as they become available, you will need to chain a `.then` call.

 * Create/open a database